Jaimeloeuf/SS/spec.md

 # SS (SimpleScript)
 - Simple
-- Simple to read
-- Simple to understand --> Intuitive code with no assumptions or quirkiness (WYSIWYG)
+- Simple to Understand --> Intuitive code with no assumptions or quirkiness (WYSIWYG)
+- Simple to Write --> Intuitive semantics without requiring any hackery (WYSIWYG)

+Like all other languages, here is a concise introduction to SS.
+> SimpleScript is a Statically Typed, Application programming language inspired by JavaScript/TypeScript and Go, to target multiple execution methods from AOT compilation for binary executables to popular VM platforms (like JVM / BEAM / WASM) to interpretation and JIT compilation techniques.

 idiot n beginner proof language prevent me from saying im so dumb when i wastedays trying to figure smth out because it is not intuitive